iainplimmer/ColumnSort/README.md

 * **date** - formats the column as a date, you can pass in an additional 'format' property here. *Invalid dates will be returned as null.
 * **link** - you guessed it, creates a hyperlink with a new window target.

 Finally, let's put that together in the config object that we would pass.
 An example for each 'type' is included in the JSON above.
+To display a column from your JSON, you must include it in the columns collection.
+The minimum you can have is the 'column' property.

     var config = {
         data : data,